 - Start with the Unmatched filter to review unmatched organizations.

-- If you're happy with a suggested match, click Accept Suggestion to accept it:
+- If you're happy with the suggested matches, select the checkboxes and click on Accept Suggestion in the Bulk Actions button:

 Or, you can search for and choose a different organization using the Match To column.
 You can also choose to ignore organizations, which means they won't count as unmatched items in subsequent syncs.